marius-team/marius/docs/user_guide/command_line_interface.rst

 ++++++++++++++++++++++++++++++++++++
 ``--dataset`` is an **optional** argument.
 This argument is used when users want to generate a Marius configuration file for a built-in dataset.
-It specifies the name of the built-in dataset which its configuration file will be generated.
+It specifies the name of the built-in dataset for which the configuration file will be generated.
 It should not be used when ``--stats`` is in use.
 To see which datasets are built-in by Marius, check out :ref:`dataset` table.